Spatial enantioseparation of gaseous chiral molecules: Cyclic three-level model with the space-dependent part of the overall phase

-Here, we have added the superscript ``$L$'' or ``$R$'' to denote the left-handed or right-handed chiral molecule.
+Here we have added the superscript $L$ or $R$ to denote the left-handed or right-handed chiral molecule.
 When referring to left-handed or right-handed chiral molecules, we add the superscript.
 When there is no superscript, we are referring to general molecules.
-It is clear from Eq.~(\ref{eq:Omega}) that the overall phase of product of the three coupling strengths for two enantiomers at the same position has a difference of $\pi$~\cite{Kral}.
-Such chirality-dependency offers the possibility to realize the enantioseparation~\cite{Kral,Li3,Jia2,Ye1,Li2,ShapiroLiX,Torosov1,Torosov2,Wu,Hornberger,Eibenberger,Ye,Koch,Perez}, the enantio-discrimination~\cite{Hirota,Patterson3,Lehmann4,Jia1,Ye2,Chen,Xu,Kang,Chen2,Patterson,Patterson2,Shubert,Shubert2,Shubert3,Lobsiger}, and the enantio-conversion~\cite{Brumer,Gerbasi,Frishman,Ye3,Ye4}.
+It is clear from Eq.~(\ref{eq:Omega}) that the overall phase of the product of the three coupling strengths for two enantiomers at the same position has a difference of $\pi$~\cite{Kral}.
+Such a chirality dependence offers the possibility to realize the enantioseparation~\cite{Kral,Li3,Jia2,Ye1,Li2,ShapiroLiX,Torosov1,Torosov2,Wu,Hornberger,Eibenberger,Ye,Koch,Perez}, the enantiodiscrimination~\cite{Hirota,Patterson3,Lehmann4,Jia1,Ye2,Chen,Xu,Kang,Chen2,Patterson,Patterson2,Shubert,Shubert2,Shubert3,Lobsiger}, and the enantioconversion~\cite{Brumer,Gerbasi,Frishman,Ye3,Ye4}.
 Besides the chirality-dependent part of the overall phase, the overall phase usually contains the space-dependent part $\phi_{r}$ of the overall phase and the time-dependent part $\phi_{t}$ of the overall phase:

 Usually, we take the three-photon resonance condition

 Then, the time-dependent part $\phi_{t}$ of the overall phase is zero.